 };

 The preload directive submits your domain to browser preload lists, ensuring HTTPS is enforced even on the very first visit.
 The includeSubDomains directive ensures subdomains (like api.yourdomain.com) are also covered.
+Only add preload once every subdomain serves HTTPS -- removal from preload lists is slow.

 For a comprehensive walkthrough of all security-relevant HTTP headers, see our complete guide to security headers.